AndreNicolai/pupil-docs/developer-docs/unity.md

 **In case of VR, two things are important for the initial steps**

 - The `PupilGazeTracker` gameobject offers an Inspector GUI to set how to communicate with Pupil Capture/Service.
 Either can run on the same `Local` computer or on a `Remote` PC.
-On local PCs, you have the option to let Unity start Pupil Capture/Service by setting the `Path` to the executable (click the `Browse` button).

 ![Pupil Gaze Tracker](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/PupilGazeTracker.png)